iManagement

 • Diagnose a suspected problem

-• Carry out a planned operation (treatment, splitting, requeening)
+• Carry out a planned manipulation (treatment, division, requeening)

 • "Because the weather is nice"